nixworks/public/news/2015/05/19/README.md

 ##### Presidents
 ### [The President of Burundi Pierre Nkurunziza says that the government will proceed with a presidential election despite protests and a recent failed coup. ](/news/2015/05/19/the-president-of-burundi-pierre-nkurunziza-says-that-the-government-will-proceed-with-a-presidential-election-despite-protests-and-a-recent.md)
-_Context: Pierre Nkurunziza, Burundian presidential election, 2015, failed coup, 2015 Burundian unrest, Presidents_
+_Context: failed coup, 2015 Burundian unrest, Burundian presidential election, 2015, Presidents, Pierre Nkurunziza_

 ##### Congress
 ### [The United States Congress sends a human trafficking bill to President Barack Obama for signature. ](/news/2015/05/19/the-united-states-congress-sends-a-human-trafficking-bill-to-president-barack-obama-for-signature.md)